intel/cri-resource-manager/v0.6/_sources/docs/quick-start.md.txt

 ## Kubelet setup

-Next, you need to configure kubelet to user cri-resource-manager as it's container runtime endpoint.
+Next, you need to configure kubelet to use cri-resource-manager as it's container runtime endpoint.

 ### Existing cluster